Harley-Davidson Inc research snapshot

 Valuation and margin of safety

-At about 14.28x earnings and a 3% dividend yield, HOG is priced as a mature, low-growth industrial with a strong brand.
-The valuation is not demanding, but it is not deeply undervalued either unless the restructuring delivers meaningfully higher margins and stable-to-growing revenue.
+At about 15.6x TTM earnings and a 3.00% dividend yield, HOG is priced as a mature, low-growth industrial with a strong brand.
+The TTM multiple looks elevated against Harley history because TTM EPS of $1.62 is depressed by the weak fourth quarter of 2025.
+The valuation is not demanding on a forward basis if the second-quarter improvement persists, but it is not deeply undervalued either.
 Margin of safety improves if the stock falls closer to $20 or below but requires patience for a catalyst.

 Source-backed data